 It is common to lose muscle and strength as you age.
 This can lead to weakness, fractures and overall poor health.
 Consuming high-quality protein helps your body maintain muscle and prevent muscle breakdown, known as sarcopenia.
 Examples of high-protein foods include dairy foods such as Greek yogurt, cheese, cottage cheese and milk.

-A diet high in fiber can relieve constipation and may prevent diverticular disease, a condition which is especially common in older adults.
+A diet high in fiber can relieve constipation and may prevent diverticular disease, a condition that is especially common in older adults.
 Fiber may also reduce your risk of heart disease and Type 2 diabetes.
 High-fiber foods include fruits and vegetables, whole-grain breads and cereals, beans and peas.

 Calcium & Vitamin D